 KIWA was on the steering committee of this groundbreaking campaign for economic dignity in Los Angeles City and County: a $15/hour minimum wage, effective enforcement against wage theft, and earned sick days.
 Our work on this campaign stems from our role as an anchor organization of the Los Angeles Coalition Against Wage Theft.
 KIWA and allies including CLEAN Carwash, ROC-LA, the UCLA Labor Center,and many more have been advocating for smart, effective citywide policies that will impose greater penalties on employers who rob workers of their wages.
 Unethical employers devastate the families and communities of Los Angeles, and make it harder for honest businesses to survive.
 Now, by joining with efforts for a higher minimum wage and earned sick days, we and our partners on this campaign are bringing Angelenos together around a far-reaching platform for justice and equity in Los Angeles.

 Worker Empowerment Clinic: KIWA provides information on labor law and assists workers who have experienced wage theft to advocate for themselves.
 Each year, we provide information to thousands of low-wage workers and assist workers in filing millions of dollars in wage claims.
-Our Worker Empowerment Clinic is the first and third Thursday at 10am and every third Saturday at 10am.
-Please arrive by 10am.
-Workers who arrive after 10:30am must wait until the next Worker Empowerment Clinic to do their intake.
+Our Worker Empowerment Clinic is the first and third Thursday at 10am and every fourth Thursday at 5pm.
+Please arrive on time.
+Workers who arrive after 30 minutes after the clinic opens, must wait until the next Worker Empowerment Clinic to do their intake.
+Email us at firstname.lastname@example.org for any questions.
 For more on wage theft, click here.

 Employer education programs: In addition to workers, KIWA is partnering with the California Division of Labor Standards Enforcement, the U.S. Department of Labor, local business owners, and Koreatown business associations to provide information on labor laws, so that principled and committed employers can get the information they need.
 Our seminar for Korean-speaking business owners was endorsed by the Korean American Chamber of Commerce-Los Angeles.